andreamazza89/game_of_life/docs/domain_model.md

 The latter updates the state of the grid based on the rules and returns it.
 The former allows a user of the system to create an initial state, i.e. set a number of cells to 'alive'.
-In fact, I believe it is better to assume there is no such thing as an alive or dead cell, rather its presence or not, which leads me to the infinite grid.
+In fact, I believe it is better to assume there is no such thing as an alive or dead cell, rather the presence or absence of a cell, which leads me to the infinite grid.

 ### The grid